ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_biospecimen.md

 # Slot: biospecimen

-The Biospecimen from which this Sample was prepared from.
+The Biospecimen which this Sample was prepared from.

 URI: [GHGA:Sample_biospecimen](https://w3id.org/GHGA/Sample_biospecimen)